What Is a Blind Hole?

 VisibilityConcealed fastenerFastener may protrude

-Structural ImpactPreserves sealing, aestheticsEasier access, faster assembly
+Structural ImpactMaintains sealing and aestheticsEasier access; faster assembly

-Tolerance ComplexityHigher—requires control of both depth/threadLower—simple depth monitoring
+Tolerance ComplexityHigh—requires control of depth/threadLow—simple depth monitoring

 What to Review in Technical Drawings

-Accurate drawings prevent miscommunication with suppliers.
+Accurate technical drawings are essential to prevent miscommunication with suppliers.

 Example Hole Callout:

-Ø10 mm x 14 mm deep, M6 thread to 10 mm
+Ø10 mm x 14 mm deep, M6 thread to 10 mm – clearly defines hole diameter, drill depth, and thread depth.

 Buyer Checklist: